CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/N/Implementation notes for the block SYS.3.1 Laptops.md

 Users must be careful to keep their laptops safe outside of the institution.
 For this only a few hints can be given, which are to be considered:

 * Laptops should not be left unattended if possible.
 * If a laptop is stored in a motor vehicle, the device should not be visible from the outside.
 For example, it should be covered or locked in the trunk.
-A laptop can be a high value that attracts potential thieves, especially as such IT systems can be easily sold.
+A laptop can be a high value that attracts potential thieves, especially since such IT systems can be easily sold.
 * If the laptop is used in a foreign office, the employee should take it with him if he only leaves the room for a short time or he locks the device.
 At least one access protection should be activated to prevent unauthorized use.
 If the room is left for a long time, the laptop should also be switched off.
 * In hotel rooms, the laptop should not be left unattended.
 If the device is locked in a cupboard, it stops at least occasional thieves.
 * A laptop can also be secured by a lock.
 A thief then needs tools to steal it.
 * A laptop should never be exposed to extreme temperatures.
 In particular, the battery and the display can be damaged.
 Neither laptops nor batteries should be left in parked cars when the outside temperature is extremely high or low.
 * Similarly, laptops should be protected from harmful environmental influences, such as moisture from rain or splashing water.
 * Laptops are not indestructible, so they should be transported as shockproof as possible, even on shorter transport routes.
 For example, they should always be collapsed, as both the hinges and the screen can be easily damaged in a fall.
-In principle, a protective container should be used for the transport, for example bags or rucksacks with their own compartments and padding for laptops.It is advisable to create a leaflet for the users of laptops containing the most important information and precautions on how to properly store and transport the devices.
+In principle, a protective container should be used for the transport, for example bags or rucksacks with their own compartments and padding for laptops.
+It is advisable to create a leaflet for the users of laptops containing the most important information and precautions on how to properly store and transport the devices.

 ** Suitable storage of laptops in stationary use **

 Due to their design, laptops are always popular targets for theft.
 Therefore, they must be kept safe even if they are in the supposed safe office.
-Therefore, the requirements described in module INF.8 * Workstation * must be observed.
+For this reason, the requirements described in module INF.8 * Workstation * must be observed.
 However, since a laptop is particularly easy to transport and hide, the device can be locked away during off-peak hours, such as being locked or chained in a closet or desk.

 ### 2.3 Measures for increased protection requirements